“This Creamy Vegetable Soup is perfect for all those veggies you’ve got sitting in the fridge!”

-- Add the heavy cream to the pureed vegetables, stir to combine and let heat through before serving.
+- Add the non-dairy milk to the pureed vegetables, stir to combine and let heat through before serving.

 - Drizzle the top of each bowl with olive oil, cracked red and black pepper and chopped chives.

-- Serve with a side of toasted french bread.
+- Serve with a side of toasted french bread or gluten-free bread.